Commerce Cloud Analytics: How to Measure and Improve Store Performance

 SAP Commerce & AI Architect, Spadoom AG

-Analytics tells you what’s actually happening in your store — not what you think is happening.
-Without measurement, you’re optimising blind.
-The challenge with SAP Commerce Cloud isn’t a lack of data; it’s knowing which metrics matter, which tools to connect, and how to translate numbers into actions that increase revenue.
+The problem with Commerce Cloud isn’t lack of data.
+It’s knowing which metrics matter, which tools to connect, and how to turn numbers into actions that move revenue.

 TL;DR: The average online cart abandonment rate hit 70% in 2023 (Statista, 2023).
 Analytics is how you find out why — and fix it.
 Commerce Cloud supports integration with Google Analytics, SAP Analytics Cloud, and application performance monitoring.
 Focus on five core KPIs: conversion rate, cart abandonment rate, average order value, customer lifetime value, and Core Web Vitals.